 The Department of Applications and Programming Services (APS) is seeking applicants for the position of Application Programmer / Analyst I or II.
 The individual in this position will have responsibility for the implementation, maintenance, and support of University administrative and academic systems.
-This position will be serving the areas of Accounts Receivable, Housing, Meal Plans, Bookstore, and Parking & Transportation.
-This position will work under the direction a of the Finance and Financial Aid Programming group manager.
+This position will be serving the areas of Human Resources, Finance, Financial Aid, and Accounts Receivable.
+This position will work under the direction of the HR/Fin/FinAid/AR Group Manager.
 This is a twelve month, full-time position.

 Primary Duties and Responsibilities

 The following duties are customary for this position, but should not to be construed as all-inclusive.
 Duties may be added, deleted, and assigned based on management discretion and institutional needs.